MicrobialGenomics-IrsicaixaOrg/ViCroSeq/README.md

 * **Marc Noguera-Julian**  - mnoguera _at_ irsicaixa.es -
 * **M. Cristina Rodr&iacute;guez** - crodriguez _at_ irsicaixa.es -

-# Cross Contamination
+# ViCroSeq

-**CrossCont** is a tool to check cross contamination between different samples from the same HIV, HBV or HCV virus sequencing run.
+**ViCroSeq** is a tool to check cross contamination between different samples from the same HIV, HBV or HCV virus sequencing run.

 * Input: Paired-end fastq files ( R1,R2 ), could be compressed by gzip or bz2.